 We have all seen companies who are stuck.
 Stuck moving forward, and actually slipping behind.
 Stuck in making decisions.
 Paralyzed for fear of making the wrong choice.

 Hiring an Interim executive solves many of those issues.
 First off, they know they are there for a short time, be it a month, a quarter or a year.
-They usually have a marching order that would be different from a full-time individual, because the Interim executive will probably be charged with some type of change management.
+They usually have a marching order that would be different from a full-time individual.
+The Interim executive will probably be charged with some type of change management.

 Will the cost of the Interim executive be more than the cost of hiring for a full-time role?
 Yes!
 The economics involved should be self-evident.
 However, what is the real cost to your business for leaving that role vacant or with a [an ineffectual] caretaker?